NewSearch millions of jobs from your AI agent with MCP

 Comparison·Dec 21, 2025·5 min read

-JSearch alternative: a unified jobs API with more sources and better dedup
+JSearch alternative: a unified jobs API with better coverage

 JSearch (on RapidAPI) covers 4-5 sources.
 JobsPipe covers 30+ ATSs, dedupes across them, and ships webhook delivery - without the RapidAPI markup.